Get Help Now (855) 722-6926

 From 2007 to 2017, the number of opioids prescribed by the University of Pennsylvania's School of Veterinary Medicine rose by 41%.
-But the number of annual visits rose by only 13%.1 This is a troubling trend nationwide, where there is an increase in prescription painkillers for pets, but opioid addicts may be taking advantage of the situation.
+But the number of annual visits rose by only 13%.1 This is a troubling trend nationwide.
+While this increase in prescription painkillers is supposedly for pets, opioid addicts may be taking advantage of the situation.
 Below is more on animal opiates and the drug epidemic.

 Pets are the latest group affected by the dangers of opioid addiction.
 But addicts are often the ones who are hurt the most by active addiction.
-At Banyan Treatment Centers, we can help you or a loved one find sobriety from opioid addiction.
-We offer heroin addiction detox, heroin addiction treatment programs, opiate detox, inpatient care, outpatient care, and an addiction stabilization program.
+At our addiction treatment facilities, we can help you or a loved one find sobriety with the support of our opioid detox and addiction treatment program.